huikat-git/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome!
 I am a PhD Candidate in Economics at the University of Pennsylvania.
-I study topics in health economics using tools from industrial organization.{style="text-align: justify;"}
+I study topics in health economics using tools from industrial organization.
+# {style="text-align: justify;"}